BrilliantChikanya/BrilliantChikanya/README.md

 - 👋 Hi, I’m @BrilliantChikanya
 - 👀 I’m interested in data science and web development
-- 🌱 I’m currently learning Python and Django
+- 🌱 I’m currently learning Python and Data Science
-- 💞️ I’m looking to collaborate on web development
+- 💞️ I’m looking to collaborate on data science
 - 📫 How to reach me brilliant.chikanya@gmail.com

 <!---